 - 13. In both standard and nonstandard years, students become countable at the start of each year of instance.
 The FTE returned should be the FTE for the whole year of instance (see Annex E for further details): - a.
 For students on standard years, the FTE for the whole year of instance will usually be the same as the FTE for the academic year. - b.
 For students on nonstandard years, the FTE for the whole year of instance will not necessarily be the same as the FTE for the academic year.
 The final academic year during which the student is active will not usually generate a countable year of instance.
 It will do so, however, if a student undertakes a short period of activity after the anniversary of their commencement date and that activity ends in the same academic year. - 14.
-Figure C4 shows how to count standard and nonstandard years in HESES19: - a.
-Year of instance A is a standard year that was completely within the 2018-19 academic year, and should have been recorded in HESES18. - b.
-Year of instance B is a standard year that starts before the census date in the 2019-20 academic year and is recorded in Column 1 of HESES19 Tables 1, 2 or 3 and Table 5, and where appropriate Table 6. - c.
-Year of instance C is a nonstandard year that spans the census date, but started in the 2018-19 academic year.
-It should have been recorded in HESES18. - d.
-Year of instance D is a nonstandard year that starts after the census date in the 2019-20 academic year and is recorded in Column 2 of HESES19 Tables 1, 2 or 3 and Table 5, and where appropriate Table 6.
+Figure C4 shows how to count standard and nonstandard years in HESES20: - a.
+Year of instance A is a standard year that was completely within the 2019-20 academic year, and should have been recorded in HESES19. - b.
+Year of instance B is a standard year that starts before the census date in the 2020-21 academic year and is recorded in Column 1 of HESES20 Tables 1, 2 or 3 and Table 5, and where appropriate Table 6 and/or Table 7. - c.
+Year of instance C is a nonstandard year that spans the census date, but started in the 2019-20 academic year.
+It should have been recorded in HESES19. - d.
+Year of instance D is a nonstandard year that starts after the census date in the 2020-21 academic year and is recorded in Column 2 of HESES20 Tables 1, 2 or 3 and Table 5, and where appropriate Table 6 and/or Table 7.